-- jointly about the Chair and Vice Chair or
+jointly about the Chair and Vice Chair or

-- the entire governing body or

-- the majority of the governing body
+- the entire governing body or - the majority of the governing body

-Stage 1 will be escalated to the CEO.
+Stage 1 will be escalated to the CEO / Chair of Directors.
 It may be considered by an independent investigator appointed by the governing body or Chelmsford Diocese.
-At the conclusion of their investigation, the CEO / independent investigator will provide a formal written response.
+At the conclusion of their investigation, the CEO /Chair of Directors / independent investigator will provide a formal written response.